MikeLud/ALPR-YOLO11-TEST/readme.txt

 - `ENABLE_VEHICLE_DETECTION`: Enable/disable vehicle detection
 - `PLATE_ASPECT_RATIO`: Set a specific aspect ratio for license plates
 - `CORNER_DILATION_PIXELS`: Configure corner dilation for license plate extraction
+- `USE_ONNX`: Use ONNX models for faster inference (default: false, uses PyTorch)
+- `ONNX_MODELS_DIR`: Directory path for ONNX models (default: "models/onnx")
 - Various confidence thresholds for different detection components

+## ONNX Support

+This module can use ONNX models for potentially faster inference, especially on edge devices or when GPU acceleration is not available.
+ONNX models are stored in the "models/onnx" directory and can be enabled through the "Model Format" option in the UI or by setting the `USE_ONNX` environment variable to "True".

+Benefits of ONNX:
+- Faster inference on many platforms
+- Better compatibility with different hardware
+- Optimized runtime performance

 ## Requirements